The ULTIMATE resource for being a teenager.

 Challenge #3: Building Competencies

-- There are actually 12 categories of competencies to develop to be a successful young adult
+- There are actually 12 categories of competencies to develop

 - Some competencies you only need to be OK at, some you need to be good at and a few you will need to master